rockettheme/docs/Docs/wordpress/plugins/roksprocket/layout_modes.md

     2. **Item Settings**: The tab label, icon, link, and description all need to be entered manually as this information is not automatically pulled from a source.
 [25%, 50%, sw]
     3. **Content Provider**: Selecting the **Simple** content provider allows you manual control over the widget and its content.
 [20%, 80%, sw]
     4. **Add New Item**: This button adds a new blank item to the widget.
 [35%, 81%, sw]
     5. **Delete**: The circular X icon gives you the option to delete a line item.
-This can not be undone, and you'll need to click the icon twice to lock in the change.
+This can not be undone, and you will need to click the icon twice to lock in the change.
 [21%, 33%, sw]

 1. **Rename Item** The pencil icon gives you the ability to rename an item in your widget.